Back to All Events

 Impossible Moments from Venice 3 / The Other Side of the Lagoon (2023)

-ISCM Norwegian section
+ISCM Norwegian Section submission

 The Other Side of the Lagoon is the third composition in the Impossible Moments from Venice series.
 With one foot in reality, these compositions take the listener to a fictional location beyond the reach, as if in a dream state that nevertheless appears to be totally real.
 The watery reality of Venice, sinking into the muddy lagoon and threatened by the rising Adriatic, is counterpointed by curious sounds we rarely hear.
 These sounds are revealed by advanced signal processing methods that I developed during the Reconfiguring the Landscape artistic research project, aimed at exploring interesting features of the urban noise we are party to.
 The work draws on the sound of Venice before the tourists awaken, counterpointed by iron piers rolling on the waves, motorboats resonating across the Lagoon, and a sense decadence sitting uneasily against the reality of the rising tides.